Organisation Consul: Organization

 With liaison officers throughout the Reich, the Organisation Consul could draw from a pool of an estimated 5,000 men.
 Eventually it came to have districts encompassing large areas of the nation.
 They were particularly active in Berlin, where many of their crimes were committed.
 One of the best known members was the Freikorps fighter and post-war author Ernst von Salomon.
 The average age of the members was between 20 and 30.

 They were motivated by anti-bourgeois sentiments, extreme nationalism, anti-Semitism and opposition to Marxism.
 Jews were excluded from participation, and every member had to affirm that he was of "German descent".
 The O.C.'s statutes listed their goal as "the fight against everything anti-national and international, Judaism, social democracy and radical left-wing parties".
-They also took part in the so-called "Feme murders" against anyone, even members of their own group, who they believed to have betrayed their cause.
+They also took part in the internal Feme murders against anyone, even members of their own group, who they believed to have betrayed their cause.
 Their statutes stated that "traitors fall to the Feme".